opulencephp/docs/cryptography.md

   2. [String Comparison](#string-comparison)

 <h2 id="introduction">Introduction</h2>
 Keeping user data secure is of the utmost importance.
 Unfortunately, PHP's built-in cryptographic support is somewhat fragmented and not easy to use.
-Lucky for you, RDev has a `Cryptography` library to simplify all this.
+Lucky for you, Opulence has a `Cryptography` library to simplify all this.

 <h2 id="hashing">Hashing</h2>
 Hashers take input and perform a one-way mapping to a hashed value.
 It is impossible to decrypt a hashed value because of the way this mapping is generated.
 This hashes suitable for storing sensitive data, like user passwords.